Kawika Pierson, CMA

 The relationship between date of birth and success in a variety of sports, including hockey, is well-established.
 This phenomenon is known as the relative age effect (RAE).
 We model the RAE in Canadian youth hockey as a positive feedback loop where an initial age advantage is reinforced through additional training and playing opportunities based on a perceived skill advantage.

-"Social Capital and Cultural Adjustment of International Assignees in NGOs: Do Ego Networks Really Matter?"
+"Social Capital and Cultural Adjustment of International Assignees in NGOs: Do Support Networks Really Matter?"

 International assignees face cultural adjustment challenges in their host countries in work and non-work situations.
-At the same time, social capital theory suggests that individuals can access and mobilize resources embedded in their social networks.
-We explore the use of ego networks (i.e., current assignment support networks) by international assignees from a non-governmental organization (NGO) in support of their cross-cultural adjustment to the host country.
-Our findings indicate that certain characteristics of the international assignee’s ego network (i.e., size, frequency and face-to-face contact) do impact on their cultural adjustment to the host country, but that the effects are moderated by whether they have prior international experience.
+At the same time, social capital theory suggests that individuals can access and mobilize resources from their social networks.
+We explore the use of social networks by international assignees from a non-governmental organization (NGO) in their cross-cultural adjustment to the host country.
+Specifically we are interested in the individuals who directly provided support to the expatriate, a network we term the current assignment support network.
+We focus on the size, type, and frequency of contact of the international assignee’s support network and investigate to what extent these variables can predict overall cultural adjustment to the host country, or separate dimensions of cultural adjustment such as interaction adjustment, general adjustment, and work adjustment.
+Our findings indicate that certain characteristics of the international assignee’s current assignment support network do impact their cultural adjustment to the host country, but that the effects are moderated by whether the assignee has prior international experience.

 "Earnings Mean Reversion or Cyclicality?
 Competition as Delayed Negative Feedback."